jszaday/hypercomm/README.md

 Virtual localities may also be sent _tasks_ that directly encapsulate actions.
 For example, a multicast may be implemented as a broadcaster task that delivers a message locally, then copies itself to its &quot;children&quot;; this information is derived from a section&#39;s spanning tree.

 Virtual localities may be as chares are to chare collectives, forming groups, nodegroups, or chare-arrays with generic indices.

+## Building Hypercomm
+Hypercomm utilizes the Cmake build system.
+Ensure that the environment variable CHARM_HOME is set, run cmake in the top-level directory (i.e., `cmake .`), then run the generated makefiles (i.e., `make -j`).
+The examples are built using a mix of conventional build tools and CMake, these serve as examples of how to use Hypercomm with other applications.